Runtime Parameters

 This controls how often we perform the regrid operation on AMR levels 0 to

-.
+max_level-1.
 If the parameter is a single value, it will be used on all levels.
-If the parameter is an array of more than one values, the size must be at leastmax_level
+If the parameter is an array of more than one values, the size must be at leastmax_leveland values after the firstmax_levelelements are ignored.

 - amr.regrid_on_restart: bool = false